 Step 2 - Connect with a Counsellor

-Leah Lychowyd, counsellor for Indigenous students at Selkirk College can help assist you during any part of the application process.
-She can also help you out if you need advice with making decisions, or if run into any difficulties with any part of the application process.
+Leah Lychowyd, Counsellor for Indigenous students at Selkirk College can help assist you during any part of the application process.
+She can also help you out if you need advice with making decisions or if run into any difficulties with any part of the process.
+She is also a great person to connect with in general.
+Learn more about Leah...

 Step 3 - Consider how you will fund your educational pursuits

-If you plan to apply for funding, you will need to start looking into this at least six months in advance of your program start date.
+If you plan to apply for funding, the sooner the better.
 For all types of funding including band funding, you will need to contact the funding coordinator with the organization.

 Ask them the following questions: